-The Sarbanes-Oxley Act and the New York Stock Exchange are important sources of authority.
+The Sarbanes-Oxley Act, the New York Stock Exchange and the Combined Code are important sources of guidance.
 Liberty considers the statutory and exchange requirements and guidelines to establish, at most, partially inclusive floors on structure and behavior.
 Effective corporate governance structure and operations require much more than mere compliance with them.

-There is substantial conformity between the Sarbanes-Oxley Act and roughly contemporaneous action by the major American stock exchanges.
-The principal SOX requirements relevant to this audit include the following:
+The principal requirements relevant to this audit include the following:

-- Audit committee to hire/fire, compensate and oversee independent auditors - Outside auditors to report directly to audit committee - Limitation on other corporation compensation of audit committee members - Formal audit committee procedures for treatment of accounting, controls, and audit related complaints, including assurance of anonymity - Audit committee to retain its own advisors - Disclosure of financial "expertise" of audit committee members - Various CEO and CFO compliance and verification statements - Limits on trading during "blackout" periods - GAAP financials filed with the SEC to reflect all auditor-identified adjustments - Disclosure of off-balance sheet transactions - Officer loan limitations - Filing of internal control report and assessment - Reporting on code of ethics adoption - Maintenance of audit workpapers - Controls on non-audit work by outside auditors - Establishment of outside auditor "independence" standards.
+- Audit committee to hire/fire, compensate and oversee independent auditors - Outside auditors to report directly to audit committee - Limitation on other corporation compensation of audit committee members - Formal audit committee procedures for treatment of accounting, controls, and audit related complaints, including assurance of anonymity - Audit committee to retain its own advisors - Disclosure of financial "expertise" of audit committee members - Various CEO and CFO compliance and verification statements - Limits on trading during "blackout" periods - Disclosure of off-balance sheet transactions - Officer loan limitations - Filing of internal control report and assessment - Reporting on code of ethics adoption - Maintenance of audit working papers - Controls on non-audit work by outside auditors - Establishment of outside auditor "independence" standards.